fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-library-intro.md

 inconsistency exists.

-When defining a rule to be used for evaluation of Observation resources, it is possible to specify that historical Observation resources with the same ProcedureRequest reference should be used as input to the rule.
+When defining a rule to be used for evaluation of Observation resources, it is possible to specify that historical Observation resources with the same ServiceRequest reference should be used as input to the rule.
 This is done using the `dataRequirement` structure where the `dateFilter.valueDuration` is set.
 Observation resources where the `effective` element is overlapping this duration is given as input to the rule.